Applications 2023

 Do you offer Distance Learning?

-Important: Potential students must be able to travel to Cape Town to write external exams.
+Important: Potential students must be able to travel to Cape Town to write external exams and must have access to a computer or laptop for assessments.

-Distance Learning students will ONLY be allowed to register for a maximum of 3 subjects per term:
+Distance Learning students will be allowed to register for a maximum of 4 subjects per semester/trimester.

 TO NOTE: